bluedragon1221/dotfiles/Documents/tech/Linux/Git/Setup Git SSH.md

 This email will be public on your git commits, so you may want to use your Github noreply email, found in the settings.

 ## Master -> Main
-Recently, Github changed the default branch name to main, but git's default is still master.
+Recently, Github changed the default branch name to main, but `git`'s default is still master.
 Use this command to switch it:
 ```sh
 git config --global init.defaultBranch main
 ```